|

 algebraic and trigonometric functions, etc. If you are a little rusty, please review your high

-and review.
-Once you have mastered the high-school math skills covered by this book, you can be
+Once you have mastered the high-school math skills covered by it, you can be

 Making sure that you are confident in your math skills is not just for Physics.
 You will find